Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 - Can the software be installed locally so that data and labeling decisions are only stored on the user's device (yes/no)?
 - Is the software installable on a server (yes/no)?
-- Is the software available as online servvice (software as a service - SAAS; yes/no; provide a link to the registration page)?
+- Is the software available as online service (software as a service - SAAS; yes/no; provide a link to the registration page)?

 |            Software             |       Local        |       Server       |                                Online Service                                 |
 |:-------------------------------:|:------------------:|:------------------:|:-----------------------------------------------------------------------------:|